Sustainability Studies

 Sustainability will be essential to the formulation of sound environmental, economic and social progress in the 21st century.
 The Five College Sustainability Studies certificate (FCSS) program is designed to engage students in a structured course of study that will draw on courses from across the campuses in a range of disciplines.
 Students complete an internship, independent research project or advanced course work in sustainability studies.

-The Five College Sustainability Studies Certificate Program is available to students at Amherst College, Hampshire College and Mount Holyoke College, and incorporates courses and other academic offerings from all five campuses.
+The Five College Sustainability Studies Certificate Program is available to undergraduate students at Amherst College, Hampshire College and Mount Holyoke College, and incorporates courses and other academic offerings from all five campuses.
 If you are interested in pursuing the certificate, please contact the certificate advisor at your campus.

 On This Page